easystats/datawizard/cran-comments.md

 ## Other comments

-This is another patch release that should fix a failure when building vignettes.
+This is a patch release that should (hopefully) fix a failure occurring on macOS when building vignettes.
 This only happens on macOS with R 4.3.
 We tried to reproduce this locally and in CI with the same setup, but we couldn't.
-Hence, we removed an optional dependency that might have been the problem.
+Hence, we removed all vignettes (except for one "Overview"), they are now only available on the website.